azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

 1. Select New repository secret.

 1. Paste the entire JSON output from the Azure CLI command into the secret's value field.
-Give the secret the name AZURE_CREDENTIALS.
+Give the secret the name AZUREML_CREDENTIALS.

 1. Select Add secret.